You will need the:

-- California Certificate of Title or Application for Duplicate or Transfer of Title (REG 227) form.
+- California Certificate of Title or Application for Replacement or Transfer of Title (REG 227) form.

 - Transfer fee.